SYME STUDENT LIFE

 Q. Can I take a day off?

-Yes, you can.
-If you are considering to come to SYME as a student, you can stay one night for free.
+A: Absolutely!
+If you’re considering applying, you’re welcome to visit and observe classes—and even stay one night for free.
 Please contact us ahead of time to check availability.

 Q. When and how do students decide their English names?